MalcolmGit2023/macOS-Endpoint-Management-Toolkit/README.md

 # Disclaimer
 Use these tools at your own risk.
 Always test in a development environment before deploying to production.
+I did not create any of the applications.

 # macOS Endpoint Management Toolkit